HomeDev GuideAPI Reference

 Explains what indexing in .NET is, what happens when objects are indexed, and how to modify the indexing, for example with regards to availability and identity of indexed documents.

 Indexing sends an object to the Optimizely Search & Navigation service for storage and analysis to retrieve it as search results.
-If a document of the same type and ID already exists, it is overwritten.
+It overwrites the results if a document of the same type and ID already exists.
 The .NET client API supports indexing any .NET object.

-Because objects are serialized upon indexing, the only restriction on the object is serializable.
-If typically circular references, an object cannot be serialized, the API supports customizing how an object is serialized and indexed.
-This flexibility can also be used to implement functionality, such as indexing the return value of extension methods.
+Because objects are serialized upon indexing, the only restriction on them is their serializability.
+If they are typically circular references, they cannot be serialized.
+The API supports customizing how an object is serialized and indexed. you can use this flexibility to implement functionality, such as indexing the return value of extension methods.

 Mappings in Optimizely Search & Navigation

-When data is indexed into the search and navigation service, each property on your object indexed is mapped into different fields in the data storage engine.
+When you index data into the search and navigation service, it maps each property on your object index into different fields in the data storage engine.
 Each property on the object produces several fields in the storage or search engine to search in the fields using other models for tokenizing the data in the property.
-This metadata is stored within the search engine and is called mappings.
-The larger the mappings grow, the more load is put on the search engine, and this can make the service produce high latency or unavailability in the worst case.
+Mappings are the metadata stored within the search engine.
+The larger the mappings grow, the more load is put on the search engine, which can cause the service to produce high latency or unavailability in the worst case.

 You should limit the number of properties and fields in your objects indexed in the Optimizely Search & Navigation service.

-Especially avoid using large dictionaries, or dictionaries with dynamic data constantly changing because the mappings in the search engine never get deleted, and continually grow.
-Ultimately, the search engine uses RAM and disk space to store those fields because data structures are created to search and aggregate them, which can get costly with many fields and degrade performances.
+Avoid using large dictionaries or dictionaries with dynamic data that are constantly changing because the mappings in the search engine never get deleted and continually grow.
+Ultimately, the search engine uses RAM and disk space to store those fields because it creates data structures to search and aggregate them, which can get costly with many fields and degrade performances.

-The indexing process uses a local queue on the site by default.
-The local queue is used when content is saved, published, moved, or deleted.
-A reference is stored in the queue with its operation, and another thread pulls items from the local queue every 5 seconds for indexing.
+The indexing process uses a local queue on the site when you save, publish, move, or delete content.
+It stores a reference in the queue with its operation, and another thread pulls items from the local queue every 5 seconds for indexing.
 This procedure makes indexing more efficient, reducing the number of requests from the site to the service.

 Index objects